AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/security_principals/users/_index.md

 ### User Information

-To create a new user in AD open ADUC, go to the right OU (in our case `TFLJPP-> Users`) and right click on in the main window.
+So since we work for Mr.Threepwood the first account we are going to create is his.
+To create a new user in AD open ADUC, go to the right OU (in our case `TFLJPP -> Users`) and right click on in the main window.

 This should give you a menu that allows you to select `New >`.
 This will span a second menu that allows you to create new AD Objects.
 Here you choose `User`.